-In recent days – indeed, for the last three months – political news had dominated the headlines.
+In recent days — indeed, for the last three months — political news had dominated the headlines.
 But ‘Abdu’l-Bahá seemed not at all interested in parties or candidates, vote counts or political platforms.
-At the beginning of June, Gifford Pinchot, a close friend of Roosevelt and a member of his political team, had invited ‘Abdu’l-Bahá to stay overnight at his estate in Milford, Pennsylvania.
+At the beginning of June, Amos Pinchot, and his brother Gifford, who was a close friend of Roosevelt and a member of his political team, had invited ‘Abdu’l-Bahá to stay overnight at his estate in Milford, Pennsylvania.
 The conversation turned, inevitably, to political subjects: fair taxation, the battle of capital and labor, trusts, and strike-breaking.

 “Tonight you have spoken of politics,” ‘Abdu’l-Bahá said, “but we are not accustomed to talk of politics.
 We speak about the world of spirit.
 We speak of the wealth of the kingdom, not of the wealth of the nether world.”